Go With The Flow: Clean and Repair your Gutter System

 According to a reputable gutter installer in Austin, it only takes a couple of inches of rain on the roof of an average-sized home to produce several thousand gallons of runoff.
 Water weighs about 8 pounds a gallon, so that’s a lot of stress on a drainage system that isn’t functioning properly.

-Just as our doctors will often talk to us upfront about the severe consequences that we will face if we ignore their advice (to motivate us to change our habits, of course), roof and gutter experts will tell us what will happen if we neglect our gutters: damage amounting to thousands of dollars in roof repairs and more still to repair a foundation.
+Just as our doctors will often talk to us upfront about the severe consequences that we will face if we ignore their advice (to motivate us to change our habits, of course), roof and gutter experts will tell us what will happen if we neglect our gutters: damage amounting to thousands of dollars in roof repairs and more still to repair cracked foundations.

 When rainwater stands in gutters, any surface it stays in contact with will start to rot and break off, including the roof sheeting, roofing boards, and the fascia to which the gutters attach.
 Many a roof repair has been made due to clogged gutters—damage that could have been prevented with regular maintenance.